intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 encrypted, QUIC uses integrity protection to prevent modification.

-# Feedback Mechanisms
+## Effective Feedback

+While not a direct means of protecting extensibility mechanisms, feedback systems can be important to discovering problems.

 Visibility of errors is critical to the success of the grease technique (see
 {{grease}}).
-The system only works if an protocol deployment has a means of detecting and analyzing errors.
+The grease design is most effective if a deployment has a means of detecting and reporting errors.
 Ignoring errors could allow problems to become entrenched.
-This process can be automated, but when operating at scale it might be difficult or impossible to collect details of specific errors.

 Feedback on errors is more important during the development and early deployment of a change.
-Disabling automatic error recovery methods during development improves visibility of errors.
+It might also be helpful to disable automatic error recovery methods during development.

 Automated feedback systems are important for automated systems, or where error recovery is also automated.
 For instance, connection failures with HTTP